 Not empty templates.
 Working spreadsheets with UK benchmarks, formulas, and example data already in.
 You fill in the cream cells.
 The tools do the rest.

 Six working tools.
 649 formulas.
 Open.
 Fill in.
-Learn something by Monday.
+Learn something by tomorrow.

 Full most nights, team works hard, food is good.
 But every month end the money isn't there.
 You need to see what the numbers are actually doing and fix what's leaking.